 If the trauma was sudden or recent, we’ll use the arts as a form of self-soothing to calm the nervous system and to process what happened to you, so you don’t suffer long-term.

 The sensory qualities of the arts are key to helping individuals communicate traumatic memories and act as a bridge to their trauma narrative.
 This allows the mind and the body work together by integrating neurobiology with the emotional, spiritual and physical self.

 By the way, I want to stress that no experience is needed to use the arts in this way so you can relax into the process and get the most out of sessions.
 And, If the arts aren’t your thing at all – no worries – I want to assure you our time together will be deep, rich and beneficial in treating your trauma symptoms.

 There is hope for trauma sufferers.
-Reach out to me by booking a consultation.
+Reach out to me by scheduling a free consult.
 You don't have to do this alone.